List of Austin Powers characters: Vanessa Kensington

 Vanessa Kensington is Austin's partner in Austin Powers: International Man of Mystery, and the daughter of Austin's original partner, Marie.
 A beautiful, determined, intelligent young woman, Austin is heavily attracted to her, and often goes to great lengths to try to get her to sleep with him.
 She is disgusted by his attempts for much of the film, and continuously resists his temptations, but later grows more attracted to him.
 At the end of the film, she and Austin marry, and are last seen while on their honeymoon (see Austin Powers: International Man of Mystery).

-In Austin Powers: The Spy Who Shagged Me, she is revealed to be (or to have been replaced by) a Fembot when she tries to kill Austin while they are in their honeymoon suite.
+In Austin Powers: The Spy Who Shagged Me, she is revealed to be a Fembot when she tries to kill Austin while they are in their honeymoon suite.
 Later, Basil claims the ministry knew this ahead of time.